-These days, people want a greater variety of products than ever before, and they want them at their doorstep faster, cheaper and more conveniently.
+These days, people want a greater variety of products than ever before, and they want them at their doorstep faster, cheaper, and more conveniently.
 With such a high level of customer demand, it may be time to partner with a delivery service in order to serve your customers better.

 Being a small business is a tough undertaking at the best of times, which means that it's sometimes hard to find the right solution and tools.
 Nevertheless, joining forces with a technology-based courier service to tackle final mile product sales can be a highly rewarding (and profitable) activity.
 If you're ready to jump into the deep end, here's a quick overview of the things you should both accomplish and watch out for.

-Ideas are one thing -- but having the willpower and the fortitude to execute them is something entirely different.
+Ideas are one thing — but having the willpower and the fortitude to execute them is something entirely different.
 Before you get behind the wheel, you need a business plan for service tools that give you a clear idea of things like your current and potential customers, your budget, and your current and future business objectives.
 This will help you narrow down the playing field so you can evaluate your top choices for delivery solutions.

 When creating a strategic partnership with a delivery service, it's important to make sure that your choice of partner is actually strategic.
 For example, if your customer base has a broad range of package sizes, it doesn't make sense to partner with a courier service that has inadequate options.
-Your final decision should come down to who can best attend to your customers.
+Your final decision should come down to who can best attend to your customers' needs.

 At this stage, you should be able to sketch out a preliminary budget for your partnership.
-Some solutions have user fees while others have set up fees, yet others offer a bulk discount for a long-term contract.
+Some solutions have user fees while others have setup fees, yet others offer a bulk discount for a long-term contract.
 While these bulk discounts might seem to keep costs down on paper, they often create customer and owner headaches elsewhere.
 It's not uncommon for companies to switch courier service every 22 months, research your options.

-If same day local deliveries are apart of your business strategy, we can help.
+If same-day local deliveries are a part of your business strategy, we can help.
 Talk with one of our representatives today!